Extraterrestrial vortex: Uranus

 Uranus was long thought to be atmospherically static due to the lack of storms observed, but in recent years astronomers have started to see more storm activity on the planet.
 However, there is still limited data on Uranus as it is so far away from Earth and hard to observe regularly.

 In 2018, Hubble Space Telescope (HST) captured an image of Uranus that showed a large, bright, polar cap over the north pole.
-The storm is thought to be long-lived and scientists theorize it formed by seasonal changes in atmospheric flow.
+The storm is thought to be long-lived and scientists hypothesize it formed by seasonal changes in atmospheric flow.

 In 2006, Hubble Space Telescope imaged the Uranus Dark Spot.
 Scientists saw similarities between the Uranus Dark Spot (UDS) and the Great Dark Spots (GDS) on Neptune, although UDS was much smaller.
 GDS were thought to be anticyclonic vortices in Neptune's atmosphere and UDS is assumed to be similar in nature.

 In 1998, HST captured infrared images of multiple storms raging on Uranus due to seasonal changes.